supergoongaming/sg_sound/README.md

 # Supergoon Sound
 A C wrapper around openal1.1 that works with SDL2 for all platforms, that allows for looping music at points (IntroLoop), so that you can play a sound file and it loops and doesn't play the full song again.
+Only supports ogg vorbis files for now.

 ## Development
 - Mostly developed on macos apple silicon